colinligertwood/notebook/apple-bundt-cake.md

 **Method**

-1. Prepare a 6 cup bund pan with butter and a dusting of sugar.
+1. Prepare a 6 cup bund pan with margarine and a dusting of sugar.
 2. Heat oven to 325&deg;f.
 3. Whisk or sieve together the flour, baking powder, cinnamon, nutmeg, and salt.
 4. In another bowl, cream the oil, coconut, sugar, vinegar, vanilla and eggs.
-5. Pour the wed ingredients into the dry, and whisk just until no large lumps remain.
+5. Pour the wet ingredients into the dry, and whisk just until no large lumps remain.
 6. Gently fold in the apple chunks.
 7. Spoon batter into the bundt pan, and bake for about 45 minutes, or until a skewer comes out clean.
 8. Let cake cool in the pan for 5 minutes before turning out.